Skip to main content

 • music

-• “The music is perfect and I love how it changes based on how your park is doing.”
+• “The music is perfect and I love how it changed based on how your park is doing.”

 • “But then I realized that each music is changing dynamically according to the current state and speed of the rides, tailored to change the beats with the beat of the ride.”

-• “Music/sounds: this is very lackluster as there is basically no music to the game and I don't see a reason to play my own or create a playlist.
-The musical motifs and cues get stale fast, and sound is almost non-existent, besides a soundtrack that is also missing.”
+• “Music / sounds are very lackluster as there is basically no music in the game.
+There is no way to play my own music or create a playlist; the musical motifs and queues get stale fast and the soundtrack is almost nonexistent.”

 • grinding